alphacentauri82/scoutx/README.md

 ## Context

 I have type 1 diabetes.
 With all the amazing open source initiatives, i added a way to notify my contacts should i become unresponsive due to being too high or too low.
-All the data comes from my nightscout dasbhoard:
+All the data comes from my nightscout dasbhoard:(If you want to check my blood glucose values in real time go to https://dianux.superdi.dev)

 ![Nightscout Dashboard](nightscout.png)

 Although the initial state of this app is very basic, it's work in progress and you're more than welcome to contribute.
-The idea is to add more configuration options improve the UI.
+The idea is to add more configuration options and improve the UI.

 ![Scout Dashboard](dashboard.png)